Dr Simon Summers

 - Investigating interoception and body awareness in people with chronic pain

-- Optimising neuroplasticity mechanisms to improve the brains receptiveness to rehabilitation
+- Optimising neuroplasticity mechanisms to improve rehabilitation

 Personal details